 Countries that are part of the Schengen Area require that you get pre-authorization to travel to the country, which can be applied for online.
-The application is quick, easy, and costs 7 Euros or about $8 US dollars.
+The application is quick, easy, and costs a low, reasonable fee.
 The EITA is valid for 3 years, so if you have previously visited another Schengen Area country in that timeframe, you do not need to re-apply for the EITA.

 Some hotels do offer family rooms, but they usually start at a base price of $750 US dollars, which is even more expensive than the cost of two separate rooms.
 However, one great way to lower your budget is to stay in an Airbnb.
-There are many Airbnbs located just outside of the city which cost about $250 US dollars per night and will sleep a family of four.
+There are many vacation rentals located just outside of the city, which cost about $250 US dollars per night and will sleep a family of four.

-While accommodation is pricey, don’t expect a break in your budget with food, drink, and entertainment costs.
+While lodging is pricey, don’t expect a break in your budget with food, drink, and entertainment costs.
 Icelandic cuisine has a long history and is deeply tied to the surrounding ocean.
-Fish, lamb, and dairy are part of the dishes which are made into popular dishes like kjötsupa (lamb meat soup), svid (sheep’s head), hákarl (fermented shark), and pylsur (hot dog).
+Fish, lamb, and dairy are part of the dishes, which are made into popular dishes like kjötsupa (lamb meat soup), svid (sheep’s head), hákarl (fermented shark), and pylsur (hot dog).

-Overall, you should expect to spend about $60 US dollars per day for the duration of your trip in Iceland, if you are on a tight budget.
+Overall, you should expect to spend about $60 US dollars per day for the duration of your trip to Iceland, if you are on a tight budget.
 A more moderate daily budget would be $95 US dollars per day and per person.
-However, budgets can always go higher, and some people spend closer to $250 US dollars per day of their trip.
+However, budgets can always go higher, and some people spend closer to $250+ US dollars per day of their trip.

-It is also important to remember that the cost of activities can drastically increase your budgets.
-Tours can expensive, but a great way to explore the country.
+It’s also important to remember that the cost of activities can drastically increase your budget.
+Tours can be expensive, but a great way to explore the country.
 Most tours are relatively affordable but can cost anywhere from $70-$300 US dollars.
-If you are looking for flight tours, expect to pay hundreds of dollars per person.
+If you’re looking for flight tours, expect to pay hundreds of dollars per person.